OndrejSladky/kmercamel/README.md

 minimizes the number of runs of 1s in the mask of the superstring computed by Global Greedy in the bidirectional model on the streptococcus fasta file with `k=12`.

+Note: currently mask optimization cannot read gziped files, nor can the proccess substititution be used.

 ### Large $k$-mers

 The default version of KmerCamel🐫 does not support $k > 31$.
 For those values, use the large KmerCamel🐫,